simulogics/airlinesim-docs/content/docs/user-interface/management.md

 * and dividends (if there was a successful IPO).

 The list also provides the next date and time for a payment.
 If it continues in the next period, only the first payment will be displayed.
-Earnings and expenses related to flights and maintenance won’t be included here since they will be paid once the services are done and don't have a fixed amount or time associated with them.
+Earnings and expenses related to flights and maintenance won't be included here since they will be paid once the services are done and don't have a fixed amount or time associated with them.

 ### Asset Management